Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 Axminster is one of the two distinguished British carpets of quality, the other being Wilton and both being 100% wool.

-The high quality and durability of these carpets, reflected by the price, is such that they will outlast other expensive carpets most people buy, and if cared for can be expected to last a lifetime showing little wear.
+The high quality and durability of these carpets, reflected by the price, are such that they will outlast other expensive carpets most people buy, and if cared for can be expected to last a lifetime showing little wear.

-Carpeting a Foot Stool
+Carpeting a Footstool

-A few years ago my brother dumped an old footstool in his back garden, to throw out in the bin, because it was tatty and the top was in a poor state of repair.
-When I visited him and saw it laying waste in his back garden in instantly saw the quality of the wood (solid mahogany) and the potential in the stool; so I asked if I could have it.
+A few years ago my brother dumped an old footstool in his back garden, to throw out in the bin because it was tatty and the top was in a poor state of repair.
+When I visited him and saw it laying waste in his back garden I instantly saw the quality of the wood (solid mahogany) and the potential in the stool; so I asked if I could have it.

-On bringing the stool home I lightly sanded the wood and restrained it to bring it back to its former glory; and then upholstered the top with some foam and a spare bit of furniture fabric.
+On bringing the stool home I lightly sanded the wood and restrained it to bring it back to its former glory, and then upholstered the top with some foam and a spare bit of furniture fabric.

 More recently we had our living room carpeted with Axminster carpet.
-After the carpet layer fitted our new Axminster he left me with the offcuts, part of which I used to reupholster the stool, so that it now looks better than ever, and a lot more comfortable to sit on; albeit it does tend to blend into our new carpet in the living room.
+After the carpet layer fitted our new Axminster he left me with the offcuts, part of which I used to reupholster the stool so that it now looks better than ever, and a lot more comfortable to sit on; albeit it does tend to blend into our new carpet in the living room.

 If you haven’t upholstered a seat before, it’s not as difficult as it looks.
 The key to its success is pulling the material taut over the foam and paying particular attention to getting all the corners neatly tucked in.
-In simplistic terms, using a suitable staple gun:-
+In simplistic terms, using a suitable staple gun:

-- Staple the material on one side, underneath the seat where it’s going to be out of sight, with lots of staples close together.
+- staple the material on one side, underneath the seat where it’s going to be out of sight, with lots of staples close together

-- Pull and hold the material tight over the foam while you staple it in place on the other side.
+- pull and hold the material tight over the foam while you staple it in place on the other side